 Albertsons administer vaccinations at select locations, and thus far, they have distributed over 4.5 million vaccines.
 They predict all of their pharmacies will eventually have a supply of the COVID-19 vaccine.
-They encourage individuals to check their eligibility and to schedule an appointment with your pharmacy if they are eligible.
+Still, they encourage individuals to continue to check their eligibility and to schedule an appointment with your pharmacy if they are eligible.

 Meijer is distributing vaccines at select locations at this time.
 Meijer currently has a pre-registration link so you can secure your COVID-19 vaccine once eligible and available.

 You must make an appointment to receive a COVID-19 vaccine at H-E-B pharmacies.